-Do dogs need coats?
-Dog clothes are not just about making your dog look stylish and adorable.
+Cold weather dog clothes are not just about making your dog look stylish and adorable.
 In fact, dog sweaters and coats are essential in certain weather conditions.
-Read on to find out what purpose dog winter apparel serves and whether your dog needs a jacket or sweater.

 Dog sweaters and coats act as insulators for your pet when the colder weather strikes.
 Jackets can also act as windbreakers to shield your pet from the nasty sting of the windchill, which can make it feel a lot colder outside than it actually is.